 Note: The margin percentages presented in this article are simply for purposes of illustration, comparison, and discussion.
-Gross Profit and Net Income targets and ‘acceptable’ margins can vary widely based on industry, company size, and shareholder decisions, so each company must set their own specific goals.
+Gross Profit and Net Income targets and ‘acceptable’ margins can vary widely based on industry, company size, and shareholder decisions, so each company must set its own specific goals.

 Although he’s not happy about this quarter’s overall loss of $15,000, Dave’s still quite pleased with the information he has at hand because he can now use it to think about, compare, and investigate exactly how the losers differed from the winners.
 For example, he’s able to start asking questions like:

 - Were these different KINDS of jobs?
 If so, should we make the move to turn down those ‘loser’ types of jobs in the future and concentrate on the more lucrative job types?

 - Were they ‘standard’ or ‘highly customized’ jobs?
 To what extent did the unique nature of the job impact the outcome?

 - Who were the job supervisors?
-What’s each supervisor’s history for bringing jobs in on time and on-budget?
+What’s each supervisor’s history for bringing jobs in on time and on budget?
 Should we consider additional training for certain people – or do we need to consider more drastic measures?

 Dave is impressed with the importance of what he’s looking at.
 He realizes that the information in these new reports will help him ask these kinds of key questions – and the resulting answers will be of incredible value in shaping the future direction and success of his company.

-It’s obviously too late to change the outcome for those particular jobs, but shouldn’t there be a way to access some sort of “in-process” job reports in the future?
+It’s obviously too late to change the outcome for those particular jobs, but shouldn’t there be a way to access some “in-process” job reports in the future?
 A report he could use to stay on top of the information throughout the life of a job – so that he could help to keep it on track?

 As a result, he started discussing what he was looking for with Paul, one of his mentors and fellow business owners, at a networking event.

-Paul said that he wanted to show him some samples of the detailed job-monitoring reports that he’s been using for the last 18 months.
+Paul said that he wanted to show him some samples of the detailed job-monitoring reports that they’d been using at his company for the last 18 months.
 “Those reports”, he says, “have made a big difference in how we approach each job, and how profitable they end up being.
-Our gross profit percentages are getting better by the day.”
+Our gross profit dollars and percentages are getting better by the day.”

 Paul’s Approach to Taming the Gross Profit Problem

 He shares how he’s been using some specific QuickBooks techniques to create, and extract, the critical information he needs to monitor, and course-correct, each job’s progress in ‘real-time’ mode.
 Read Part II…

-Learn more about our construction accounting and manufacturing program classes and discover our job-cost support products!
+Learn more about our construction accounting and manufacturing program classes and discover our job cost support products!